 Attach the jump ring to a fishhook finding.
 Use needle nose pliers to pull open the jump ring, attach to the earring and then close the jump ring securely.

-For the flourish earrings, use a poking tool to create a small hole in the top of the leather design.
+For the flourish earrings, use a piercing tool to create a small hole in the top of the leather design.

 Open the bottom loop of the fishhook finding using needlenose pliers.
 Thread the loop through the leather earrings.